TRG-BUILD/sumo_course/course2021/part2_intersections/exercise1/README.md

 </additional>
 ```

 As you can see, the cycle time got shorter especially on the North-South direction.
 Also left turning phase of the West-East is almost twice longer than in North-South, which make sense given the biggest left turning demand comes from cars travelling between `fromA1` and  `toB2` edges.
+Notice the cycle time has become shorter without changing the all red and transition times.
+What could it potentially lead to?
 Lets preview the results:

-Notice the cycle time has changed without changing the all red and transition times.
-What could it potentially lead to?

 ```
 sumo-gui -n network.net.xml -r demands.rou.xml -a optimal_lights.add.xml